rodneyshupe/Cookbook/Recipes/Sides/ClassicRisotto.rst

 Variations
 ----------

 1. Cook 1 diced chorizo before step 2 in the pan.
-Remove choizo and set aside.
+Remove chorizo and set aside.
 In step 2 use rendered fat in place of some of the olive oil.
-   Re-add chorico when adding last batch of liquid in step 3.
+   Re-add chorizo when adding last batch of liquid in step 3.
 Add 1 cup of cooked peas in step 4 instead of herbs.
 2. Add chopped meat from 1 lobster tail to risotto mixture in step 3 half way through adding the liquids.